kiboschool/course-c4s-writing/src/communicating-for-success.md

 - Diagnose your communication challenges, and utilize techniques to help convey your messages more accurately.

 ## Course and Instructor Information
-- The instructor for this course is: Dr Oumaima Elghazali (oumaima.elghazali@kibo.school).
+- The instructor for this course is: Dr. Oumaima Elghazali (oumaima.elghazali@kibo.school).
+- The teaching assistant for this course is: Mercy Ade-Ige (mercy.ade-ide@kibo.school)
 - The course will run from July 10 to September 17, 2023.
-Note that this is a 10 week course.
+Note that this is a 10-week course.
-- Live classes will be held on Thursday 5:30 - 7:00 pm GMT.
+- Live classes will be held on **Thursday 5:30 - 7:00 pm GMT**.
+The live classes are mandatory.
-- Office hours will be held on xxx.
+- Office hours will be held on **Wednesday 5:30 - 6:30 pm GMT**.
 These are optional chances to get additional support from the instructor and teaching assistant.

 ## Weekly Lessons
 > 👩🏿‍🏫 Complete this course by exploring the following lessons.